Mandoline

 Essential safety rules

-A mandoline is one of the most dangerous tools in a kitchen.
+A mandoline slicer is one of the most dangerous tools in a kitchen.
 The blade is exposed, razor-sharp, and positioned exactly where your fingers naturally go.
 Professional chefs treat mandolines with the same respect as commercial slicers.

-- Stop before the end — when the food is too small to hold safely, stop.
+Most mandoline injuries happen at the end, when the food is too small to hold safely and you try to get one more slice.
+Stop before that point.
 Use the remaining piece as a snack or toss it into your stock bag.
+The best $10–15 safety investment is a cut-resistant glove.
+Many professional kitchens require them.

 Mandoline technique